 Active Return: Meaning

-Active Return is the return generated, out of the various decisions made by the portfolio manager or the fund manager.
+Active Return is the return generated out of the various decisions made by the portfolio manager or the fund manager.
 Here the returns could be either profits or losses, depending on the accuracy of those decisions.
-These profits or losses have a direct link to the decisions made by the portfolio manager.
+These profits or losses directly link to the decisions made by the portfolio manager.
 This performance multiple is mentioned in the percentage terms.

 - Active Return: Meaning

 - Active Asset Management Vs. Passive Asset Management

 - Active Return Vs. Alpha / Residual Return